Inference for conditioned Galton-Watson trees from their Harris path

 Of course, $\widehat{\lambda}[\tau_n]$ is not a consistent estimator of $\sigma^{-1}$ but it should be noted that its weak limit is unbiased by \eqref{eq:variance:lambdainfty} and Corollary \ref{lim:lambda:n}.
 The expression \eqref{eq:variance:lambdainfty} of the variance of $\Lambda_\infty$ is an explicit but quite intractable formula.
 Nevertheless, it may be at least evaluated numerically to compute the variance of $\Lambda_\infty$.
 Otherwise, we can also use Monte Carlo simulations to produce a sample with the same law as $\Lambda_\infty$ to achieve this task.
 Both methods lead to

-At this point, it is quite interesting to compare our approach to the one developed in \cite {KPDRV14}.
-The authors of \cite{KPDRV14} construct estimators for the variance of the offspring distribution of a forest of conditioned critical Galton-Watson trees.
+At this point, it is quite interesting to compare our approach to the one developed in \cite{KPDRV14}.
+They construct estimators for the variance of the offspring distribution of a forest of conditioned critical Galton-Watson trees.
 Their strategy relies on the distance to the root of a uniformly sampled node $v$ of the considered tree $\tau_n\sim\text{GW}_n(\mu)$,

 Using Theorem \ref{thm:aldous}, it has been shown that $\delta[\tau_n]$ converges in law, when the number of nodes $n$ goes to infinity, towards $\sigma^{-1}\Delta_\infty$ where the random variable $\Delta_\infty$ follows the Rayleigh distribution with scale $1$ \cite[Proposition 4]{KPDRV14} with density,